HRM-020: Probationary Period for University Staff Employees

 Operational & Administrative Staff Employee (O&A):

-The period of initial employment (typically twelve months), that provides the employee and the University the opportunity to assess whether the employee is suited for the position.
+The period of initial employment (typically12 months), that provides the employee and the University the opportunity to assess whether the employee is suited for the position.

 University Staff Employees (University Staff):